iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 Note that using the `modify-weights` modifies the default behavior for all future candidate deployments.

-??? note "Verifying Network Configuration Change

-    You can verify the change in inference request distribution by inspecting the `VirtualService`:

-    ```shell
-    kubectl get virtualservice wisdom -o yaml
-    ```
+As above, you can verify the network configuration changes.

 ## Promote the candidate model